JonasDoebertin/easy-debug-info/readme.txt

 * Made for internal use

 == Upgrade Notice ==

 = 1.1.0 =
+Added additional debug info (scheduled events) to the report

+= 1.1.0 =
 Added additional debug info (constants, server environment & database statistics) to the report